Chuck Wilson (multimedia executive): Sports

-Wilson currently holds board positions with the National Links Trust and The Cameron Champ Foundation.
+Wilson serves on the boards of the National Links Trust and The Cameron Champ Foundation.

 Personal life

 Wilson grew up in Rockville, Maryland and graduated from Rockville High School in 1986 where he played for the Varsity Golf team under Coach Herb DuMars.

+Wilson's mother, Rose Greene, was one of the first nine Black students admitted to the University of Florida.
+Wilson's father, Charles Lee Wilson Sr, was a D2 basketball player at Bethune-Cookman University and later became the Director of Admissions at Howard University.

 Wilson graduated from the University of Virginia, earning a Bachelor of Arts from the School of Architecture in 1990.
 He continued his graduate studies at The University of Virginia and went on to earn a Juris Doctor from the University of Virginia School of Law and a Masters of Business Administration from the Darden Graduate School of Business Administration (JD/MBA) in 1994.
 As an undergraduate at the University of Virginia, Wilson was President of the university's NAACP chapter, and was selected to live in Thomas Jefferson's Academic Village also known as The Lawn which is among the highest student honors at the university.
 Wilson has been a member of the Kappa Alpha Psi fraternity since 1987.
 He also studied film at New York University's Tisch School of the Arts.

 In 2005, he married Jenise Campbell.
-He currently splits his time between Manhattan, New York City and Beverly Hills, California.
-He has two sons that have attended The Collegiate School and IMG Golf Academy and currently are both AJGA Fellows at ICL Academy.